Taizé Evening Prayer on second Wednesdays

 Worship leaders offer evocative music with flute, harp and voice during Taizé Evening Prayers.

-WHEN: 6:30pm on the Third Wednesday of each month
+WHEN: 6:30pm on the Second Wednesday of each month

 WHERE: PEACE Lutheran Church, in the Sanctuary